According to Lord Buddha, “To keep the body in good health is a duty… Otherwise, we shall not be able to keep our mind strong and clear.”

 In fact, these two terms feed each other.
 You get healthy by improving your fitness.
 And you promote your fitness by getting healthier.

 Fitness: According to WHO, fitness is the ability of the body to perform muscular activities satisfactorily.
-Its five components are:
+It has five components.

 - Muscular Strength: It is defined as the amount of force a muscle can produce while doing any work.